About me (and the blog)

-A Brooklynite with two toddlers, I started blogging a few years ago when Shon (my husband in nearly every way except on paper) and I lived in Guatemala and traveled around Central America and Mexico.
-We had the luxury of time and the power of the dollar, and there wasn’t a single car seat, crib, or carrier in sight.
-How cushy and quaint that life now seems.
-It calls into question what I did with my pre-kid time, and makes me want to retroactively yell at my younger self: Write a book!
+I started blogging a handful of years ago when Shon and I lived in Guatemala and traveled around Central America and Mexico.
+(My blog’s original name was Not Quite Roughing It.)
+We had the luxury of time and the power of the dollar, and there wasn’t a car seat, crib, or baby carrier in sight.
+How I’d love to spend a day in my former life now.
+While there, I’d yell at my younger self: Write a book!
 Become a doctor!
-Think up the next Internet!
+Watch more of the Bachelor!